Bachelor of Applied Arts - FAQ

 ACCEPTED?
 GETTING STARTED…

-3) Once I get in the program, how do I get information?
+3) Once I am accepted into the program, what do I do next?

 Once you are in the program you must indicate to the Registrars at both institutions where you want to be in the subsequent academic year before March 31.
 This is particularly important if you want to go to NBCCD, because space is limited.
 If you inform the Registrars after March 31 we cannot guarantee you a place at NBCCD.